 Business Setup in UAE

 To setup new business in UAE, you must first determine the corporate structure most suitable for the activities that you wish to be involved in.
 For this initial step in company formation, extensive market research and feasibility study is needed to determine aspects such as company type and target market.
-Data from this research could help determine whether it is more beneficial for you to establish as a free zone or on shore company.
+Data from this research could help determine if it is more beneficial for you to establish a free zone or on shore company.